 Talib began to fold another crane, this time forest green in color.
 “Endgame.
 I mean, we’re almost there.
-Soon you’ll be the chairwoman of the Assignment Department, and Alice is no doubt heading towards Chairwoman of Psych Evals.
+Soon you’ll be the first chairwoman of the Assignment Department, and Alice is no doubt heading towards first chair of Psych Evals.
 Soon, you’ll both be on the electoral list for Head Chair of Ophiuchus and then… well.
 What next?”

 With evident disinterest, Alice peeled open a red envelope and began to scan the cream-colored letter within.
 Despite rarely going out into the field, the Librish woman somehow always received more goodwill letters and gifts than Gabrielle herself did.
 Bachelorette for life, Gabrielle supposed.

 “I mean, I’ve got a couple of policies and regulations in mind,” Gabrielle replied, stifling a yawn.
 “More of a focus on prevention than trying to amend things after they happen.
 You know the drill.”
 She rubbed her eyes.
 “Can’t believe the election is so close.
 I’ve got to prepare my platform—”

 “Ah, like a disease control?”